-Is it safe to travel to <insert placename>?
-It’s a common question for travelers and one that you can always find an answer to by referring to the websites listed at the end of this post.
+Is it safe to travel to <your intended destination>?
+It’s a common question for travelers.
+It’s also one that you can always find an answer to by doing a little research.
+And the websites listed at the end of this post are a great place to start.
 Note that each of these is a government-run, government-hosted site.
-As a result, you can and should make your plans based on the information you find there.
+So, you can and should make your plans based on the information you find there.
 Other websites might offer their own opinions, but many of these have an inherent bias.
-Because they’re run by tour operators, local hotels, or other entitities who rely on tourism for their livelihoods.
-As such, they’re more likely to downplay or avoid mentioning any local problems.
+They’re run by tour operators, local hotels, or other entitities who rely on tourism for their livelihoods.
+As such, they’re more likely to downplay local problems or avoid mentioning any obvious dangers.

 Government travel advice websites

 The information provided in each of the links below is provided independently by each government.
 However, the information found within any of the sites is usually roughly the same.
 If the UK government recommends avoiding North Korea, for example, it’s highly likely that everyone else does, too.
 Other than North Korea, I suspect.

 What to look for on the site